-Allegra and Zyrtec treat the same symptoms and come in similar forms, but these drugs have a few key differences between them.
-Some of these include:
+Allegra and Zyrtec treat the same symptoms and come in similar forms, but these drugs have a few key differences between them:

 - You need to pay attention to what you drink with Allegra because fruit juices can affect how well it works.

-Your doctor can tell you more about Allegra and Zyrtec and which drug may be right for you.
+Your doctor or pharmacist can tell you more about Allegra and Zyrtec and which drug may be right for you.
 They can also give you advice on taking the drugs safely.

 Healthline and our partners may receive a portion of revenues if you make a purchase using a link above.